 sector represent the 50% of Burmese gross domestic product.

 - In recent years, the Union of Myanmar has liberalised local and international trade, promoting the private sector and opening the country to

 foreign direct investment (FDI).

 - Exports of rice of Burma hit a record

 - The main Burmese export products of Myanmar: natural gas (38%), export agricultural products (18%), precious stones, timber and forest products, and marine products.

 - The largest export markets of Myanmar: Thailand (40%), Singapore (13%), Hong Kong and India (11%), the People's Republic of China

 (8%), and Malaysia

-- The main imports products of Myanmar: oil, textiles, machinery parts, steel, iron,
+- The main imports products of Myanmar: petroleum, textiles, machinery parts, steel, iron, and bars

 - Major Burmese import markets of Myanmar: Singapore (30%), the People's Republic of China